MjxSjx/Portfolio/Case Study 2 - bellabeat analysis/R Results/README.md

 # R Markdown

-I used RPubs to publish my findings.
+I used RPubs and Jupyter Notebook to publish my findings.
+I prefer RPubs but to each their own.

 ### I utilized <em> all 6 steps </em> of data analysis and also included: